 The Acts lay down strict rules about the way in which personal data and sensitive personal data is collected, assessed, used and disclosed.
 Data Subjects have the following rights under the Acts.

-The Acts permit data subjects to access their personal data on request in writing to the Data Protection Manager and, if they find that any data is incorrect, they have the right to have this data corrected, erased or restricted.
+The Acts permit data subjects to access their personal data on request in writing or verbally to the Data Protection Manager and, if they find that any data is incorrect, they have the right to have this data corrected, erased or restricted.
 Access requests must be carried out within one month from date of receipt.
 This can be extended by a further two months if it is a complex request.

 You can also exercise the right at any time by writing to us at our address or email us at firstname.lastname@example.org or simply call us on 041-2149500.

 18. DATA RETENTION

 Should you no longer be a customer of Flogas for at least 2 years from your last invoice date and have zero balance on your account you may request for your data to be anonymised.
 This request can be put in writing to our Data Protection Manager at the details listed below.

 Hazel Byrne at email@example.com